Marvel Tales (comics): Ongoing series

 Beginning with issue #3 (July 1966), the title was published bimonthly, continuing in the 25¢-giant format through #33.
-Through issue #12, Marvel Tales reprinted some of the earliest issues of The Amazing Spider-Man, as well as some of the earliest stories of Thor, Ant-Man, and Fantastic Four member the Human Torch (from his solo feature in Strange Tales).
+Through issue #12, Marvel Tales reprinted some of the earliest issues of The Amazing Spider-Man, as well as some of the earliest stories of Thor, Ant-Man, and Fantastic Four member the Human Torch from his solo feature in Strange Tales.

 The Ant-Man stories were replaced after a few issues by anthological science-fiction stories framed as "Tales of the Wasp", introduced by Ant-Man's female partner.
 These in turn were replaced by 1950s Atlas Comics reprints of the superhero Marvel Boy in issues #13–16.
 That was dropped with #17, when 18-page Thor reprints replaced the earlier 13-page Thor reprints.

-Marvel Tales was revamped to feature two Spider-Man reprints and one Dr. Strange reprint in issues #28–31 — with the exception of #30, where the Dr. Strange backup was replaced by an original story featuring the X-Men member the Angel, written by Superman co-creator Jerry Siegel in one of his very rare Marvel outings.
-An Iron Man story served as backup in #32, after which Marvel Tales became a standard-priced series reprinting a single Spider-Man story each issue, very occasionally with a new or reprinted backup story featuring anyone from the Inhumans to Spider-Ham.
+Marvel Tales was revamped to feature two Spider-Man reprints and one Doctor Strange reprint in issues #28–31 — with the exception of #30, where the Strange backup was replaced by an original story featuring the X-Men member Angel, written by Superman co-creator Jerry Siegel in one of his rare Marvel outings.
+An Iron Man story served as backup in #32, after which Marvel Tales became a standard-priced series reprinting a single Spider-Man story each issue, occasionally with a new or reprinted backup story.
 Issue #100 (Feb.
 1979) included a new Hawkeye and the Two-Gun Kid story.